-- 2 Launch your web browser.
-If the Device does not automatically re-direct you to the login screen, go to http://192.168.1.1. - 3 A password screen displays.
+- 1 Make sure your Device hardware is properly connected (refer to the Quick Start Guide). - 2 Launch your web browser.
+If the Device does not automatically re-direct you to the login screen, go to http://192.168.1.1.

+3 A password screen displays.
 To access the administrative web configurator and manage the Device, type the default username admin and password 1234 in the password screen and click Login.
-If advanced account security is enabled (see Section 26.2 on page 263) the number of dots that appears when you type the password changes randomly to prevent anyone watching the password field from knowing the length of your password.
+If advanced account security is enabled (see Section 26.2 on page 255) the number of dots that appears when you type the password changes randomly to prevent anyone watching the password field from knowing the length of your password.
 If you have changed the password, enter your password and click Login.